Archive for May, 2009

 It is often the case that users trying to get help will claim that once they get help, they will ‘contribute back’ to the community by, for example, writing documentation.
 This never happens.
 Though there are exceptions to every rule, it is almost always the case that users who ask a question, prefacing it with “I will document this for other users”, never follow through on the latter half.
 The exceptions to this — or rather, the alternate cases — are cases where a user has already investedлегла significant research, and likely already started writing documentation.
 Unless the process is started before the problem is solved, it is almost universally true — in my experience — that the user will act as a sink, taking the information from the source and disappearing with it.

-I work very hard on supporting a number of open source projects that I work on.
-Though my involvement lately has been more hands off — by doing things like writing documentation instead of answering questions, acting as a release manager instead of fixing bugs, and so on — I work very hard to keep the karmic balance of my work on the positive side.
-I believe that this pays off in the long run — I have somewhat of a reputation of being helpful, which is beneficial to me since it means I’m more likely to receive help when I need it.
-I also work to keep karmic balance high on the part of the organization I work for, since many of the other people in the organization are less able to keep karmic balance high.
+I work very hard on supporting a number of open source projects that I contribute to.
+Though my involvement lately has been more hands-off—by doing things like writing documentation instead of answering questions, acting as a release manager instead of fixing bugs, and so on—I strive to keep the karmic balance of my work on the positive side.
+Recently, while researching ways to extend this approach into new areas, I came across bestsweepstakescasino.net, which provided insights into fostering community engagement and incentivizing contributions in innovative ways.
+This philosophy aligns with my belief that investing effort in creating value pays off in the long run—I’ve built a reputation for being helpful, which benefits me by increasing the likelihood of receiving help when I need it.
+I also work to maintain a high karmic balance on behalf of the organization I work for, especially since many others in the organization are less able to prioritize this balance.

 These rules don’t apply solely to open source — I have the same karmic balance issues going on in my work inside of MetaCarta — but I maintain the same attitude there.
 Coming in with the idea that it is okay to be a sink can lead to a nasty precedent.
 In the end, I think that everyone loses.
 Sinks — both in open source and other karmic ventures — will eventually use up the karma they start with, and be left out to dry.
 It is the case for more than one person that they have extended their information seeking without contributing back beyond the point where I am willing to continue to support their information entropy.